-SECTION 6.0 REVIEW OF THE BERKELEY PIT MODEL
+SECTION 7.0 REVIEW OF THE BERKELEY PIT MODEL

-The Berkeley Pit water-level model was updated based upon actual 2010 water-level measurements and HSB flows as measured at the weir upgradient of the water-treatment plant influent pond.
-The model incorporates monthly water-level rise information from July 1996 through December 2010.
+The Berkeley Pit water-level model was updated based upon actual 2013 water-level measurements and HSB flows as measured at the weir upgradient of the water-treatment plant influent pond.
+The model incorporates monthly water-level rise information from July 1996 through December 2013.

-Based upon the 2010 model update, it was projected that the critical water level (CWL) of 5,410 ft will be reached at the Anselmo Mine in February 2023, 2 months (0.16 years) later than predicted in the 2009 model (December 2022).
-The model update includes the surface water inputs from storm water diversions in the Kelley Mine area, the addition of sludge from the HSB water-treatment plant, and previous models infilling rates adjusted for the diversion of HSB water away from the pit.
+Based upon the 2013 model update, it was projected that the CWL of 5,410 ft will be reached at the Anselmo Mine in May 2023, 1.3 months earlier than predicted in the 2012 model (July 2023).
+The model update includes the surface-water inputs from storm water diversions in the Kelley Mine area, the addition of sludge from the HSB water-treatment plant, and previous models infilling rates adjusted for the diversion of HSB water away from the pit.
+The update also included water-level increases from waste rock and alluvial material that entered the pit water from the February 2013 slump.
 The HSB drainage water that was flowing into the pit from June 2000 through November 17, 2003 continues to be diverted to the HSB water-treatment plant for treatment and is being used in MR's mining operations.
-No major changes in additions or withdrawals of water were made from the Berkeley Pit during 2010; the consistent filling rate and operational activities led to the minor adjustment in filling-rate projection.
-The pit contained 40.7 billion gallons of water at the end of 2010; while the projected volume of water in December 2022 is 53.4 billion gallons.
+No major changes in additions or withdrawals of water were made from the Berkeley Pit during 2013; the consistent filling rate and operational activities led to the minor adjustment in filling-rate projection.
+The pit contained 43.7 billion gallons of water at the end of 2013, while the projected volume of water in April 2023 is 53.4 billion gallons.

 The treatment technology and plant construction time frame for Berkeley Pit water are based upon the schedule listed in the EPA 1994 ROD, and included in the 2002 CD for the Butte Mine Flooding Operable Unit (EPA, 1994).
-Based upon the current water-level projections, a review of the HSB treatment plant design and operation would begin in February 2019.
-Any necessary upgrades would have to be completed by February 2021, figure 6-1.
+Based upon the current water-level projections, the submittal of a Technical Memorandum assessing the adequacy of the current treatment plant is due May 2019.
+Any necessary upgrades would have to be completed by May 2021 (fig. 7-1).

-Figure 6-1.
-Figure showing projected Berkeley Pit filing rate and dates of treatment review and upgrades.
+Figure 7-1.
+Projected Berkeley Pit filling rate & dates of treatment review & upgrades.

-SECTION 7.0 CONCLUSIONS AND SUMMARY
+SECTION 8.0 CONCLUSIONS AND SUMMARY

-Water-level trends in the alluvial monitoring system within the active mine area were similar to those of 2003 and earlier, with water levels declining in a majority of the wells north of the Pittsmont Dump.
-This reverses the trend observed from 2004 through 2006 of water levels increasing in a majority of the wells in this area.
-Water levels rose in a majority of the wells south of the Pittsmont Dump, continuing the trend that began in 2003.
+Water-level trends in the alluvial monitoring system within the active mine area were similar to those of 2012, with water levels increasing in a majority of the wells north of the Pittsmont Dump; this is most likely the result of continued leaching operations.
+This reverses the trend observed from 2004 and earlier and from 2006 through 2009 of water levels decreasing in a majority of the wells in this area.
+Water levels decreased in a majority of the wells south of the Pittsmont Dump as a result of dewatering activities undertaken by MR.

 Precipitation events still have little or no influence on water levels in the LP-series alluvial wells near the Berkeley Pit and leach pads.
-Water-level variations in these wells have a greater response to mining activities than precipitation events.
+Water-level variations in these wells have a greater response to mining and leaching operations than precipitation events.